AsymLabs/realpath-lib/README.md

 **set_strict**: setting this environment enforces strict checking of target paths.
 A path must exist and must lead to a regular file, a symlink target must exist, and a symlink cannot be broken.
 This is at odds with the command **readlink -f**.

+Note that a given system may have system limits on link recursion.
+So invoking the environment **set_strict** may lead to an unspecified error where very deep symlink chains exist.

 **set_logical**: setting this environment will see that symlinked files will not be resolved to the physical system.
 This is at odds with the command **readlink -f**.

+Note that the environment **set_max_depth** is not used nor will symlink chains be assessed when **set_logical** is envoked.

 **set_max_depth**: setting this environment controls the depth of symlink recursion.
 Recursion exits on three conditions: 1) when a duplicate reference occcurs (as a